 On the other hand, a distorted criminal system of providing medical services is being formed.
 Following the Freudian tradition, D. Abrahamsen, an American criminologist, derived a crime formula, with the numerator representing criminal inclinations inherent in the 'it' plus the criminogenic situation, and the denominator representing control over the ability of the 'superself'.
 The result of this fraction is Crime.
-The significance of the psychoanalytical tradition lies in the fact that explanations include both the instinctivist nature of crime, with aggression being considered as one of the instincts that opposes and complements the sexual instinct, and the role of social factors and conditions that determine criminal behaviour [1, 78].
+The significance of the psychoanalytical tradition lies in the fact that explanations include both the instinctivist nature of crime, with aggression being considered as one of the instinct, and the role of social factors and conditions that determine criminal behaviour [1, 78].